HISTORY

 of teaching various undergraduate statistics courses.

-data collected through DRA’s various evaluation projects,
+data collected through DRA’s various evaluation

-including the statewide consumer satisfaction survey
+projects, including the statewide consumer satisfaction

-of grantees for The California Endowment.
-She has also
+survey of grantees for The California Endowment.
+She also became adept in the use and construction of SPSS

 variety of community-based and public organizations